Nick Westbrook-Ikhine Player Prop Bets for NFL Week 18 | Tennessee vs. Houston 1/9/2022

 Matchup vs. Houston

-- Westbrook-Ikhine's 35.7 receiving yards per game in his three career matchups against the Texans are 12.2 more than his over/under for Sunday's game.
+- In his three matchups against the Texans, Westbrook-Ikhine's 35.7 receiving yards average is 12.2 more than his over/under for Sunday's game (23.5).

 - Westbrook-Ikhine, in three matchups, did not have a touchdown catch.

-- The 253.4 passing yards the Texans yield per game makes them the NFL's 20th-ranked pass defense this season.
+- The Texans have the NFL's 20th-ranked pass defense this season, yielding 253.4 yards per game through the air.

-- With 23 passing TDs allowed this year, the Texans defense is ranked 10th in the league.
+- The Texans have allowed 23 touchdowns through the air (1.4 per game).
+They are 10th in the NFL in that category.

 Recent Performances